College of Business

 College of Business Internships

-All College of Business undergraduate students are encouraged to participate in an internship during their course of studies.
+All College of Business undergraduate students are encouraged to participate in an internship during their course of studies (see the "Internships within College of Business Programs" webpage for more information).
 College-approved internships may be taken for credit or as a transcripted, non-credit activity.
 Credit internships generally involve a greater degree of faculty/staff oversight and/or peer interaction during the internship experience.
 This may take the form of internship site visits, online internship class discussions, faculty feedback on student journals, etc.

 General Internship Requirements